Stevens & Sons Bell whistles, PART D. (To part A)

 (See Part A).

-Here are 3 bell type whistles , Invented by F. West manufactured by Stevens & Sons, West probably sold these in his shop on Fleet st.
+Here are 3 bell type whistles, Invented by F. West manufactured by Stevens & Sons, West probably sold these in his shop on Fleet st. In general these are miniatures inspired by the large steam whistles used on locomotives of early Victorian times.

 3 Bell type whistles believed to be made by Stevens & Son, Though no whistle with his name was ever seen, but one may read about the possible reason here.